phultquist/jhmc-scripts/README.md

 **What's JHMC?** A math competition for middle schoolers.

 ## About
-This code serves as a backup/public repository for the code written for JHMC
+This code serves as a backup/public repository for the code written for JHMC.
+This code is essential for the competition, although I probably will barely update this repository.

 ## Usage
 Code in `./Roster Registration` should be put in the roster registration spreadsheet that the Roster Registration Google Form backs up to.